MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/organization-network-analysis.md

 ### Reach Index

 Represents ability to access or share information across the organization while going through minimal intermediaries.
-Closeness Centrality calculates the average distance between a person or group and others in the network.
-Nodes with a high closeness value have a lower distance to all other nodes and therefore are efficient broadcasters of information.
+Closeness Centrality calculates the average distance between a person<!-- or group--> and others in the network.
+People nodes with a high closeness value have a lower distance to all other nodes and therefore are efficient broadcasters of information.
 For more details, see the [measure calculations](ona-metric-calculations.md#reach-index).

 > [!Note]
 > Weights are not factored into Reach Index computations.
+Also, group-level measures are not yet available for Reach Index.

 ### Graph notes